Exercise Science

 choward@troy.edu

-Dr. Candice Howard-Shaughnessy received a Ph.D. in Exercise Science with a Motor Development cognate and a Special Education emphasis from Auburn University and a Master’s degree in Foundations of Education from Troy State University.
+Dr. Candice Howard-Smith received a Ph.D. in Exercise Science with a Motor Development cognate and a Special Education emphasis from Auburn University and a Master’s degree in Foundations of Education from Troy State University.
 She teaches in the areas of motor development, adapted physical education, physical education and graduate research.
-Dr. Howard-Shaughnessy serves as the Undergraduate Coordinator for Teacher Education in the Department of Kinesiology & Health Promotion which serves as the liaison to the College of Education for pedagogy students.
+Dr. Howard-Smith serves as the Sports Pedagogy Coordinator responsible for undergraduate/graduate Physical Education and the B.S.
+Sports Coaching.
+Dr. Howard-Smith is in her 21st year at TROY and 12th year implementing a perceptual-motor program in the local preschool.
+Her passion is holistically teaching fundamental motor skills and cognitive concepts to preschool-aged children and creating a positive learning environment for elementary-aged children.
+Dr. Howard-Smith resides in Ariton, Alabama and enjoys spending time with family, traveling, being outdoors and being involved in her community.

 Research Interests – Fundamental Motor Skills in Preschoolers, Perceived Competence in Preschoolers, Structured Versus Unstructured Physical Activity with Preschoolers, and Early Childhood Movement and Cognitive Concepts